apnelson1/blog/posts/2024-matroids.md

 a nice slogan is that the definition of a matroid abstracts the intuitive notion of independence just as a group abstracts the intuitive notion of symmetry.
 Even though most matroids aren't linear, in practice, thinking of a matroid as simply a set of vectors gives very good intuition.

-Matroids have close links to graph theory, and have been studied by combinatorialists for years for their ability to both generalize and give insight into theorems about graphs, especially with the minor order.
+Matroids have close links to graph theory (the $E$ notation even comes from the standard notation for the edge set of a graph), and have been studied by combinatorialists for years for their ability to both generalize and give insight into theorems about graphs, especially with the minor order.
 More recently, matroids have seen a rise to prominence in algebraic geometry, and were fundamental to the work cited for [June Huh's fields medal](https://www.mathunion.org/fileadmin/IMU/Prizes/Fields/2022/IMU_Fields22_Huh_citation.pdf).